bernatferragut/FutureWeb-blog/_posts/29-11-16-VR-Raycasting.md

 Issues concerning the nature of light itself have taxed some of the greatest minds in the history of science, including Isaac Newton, Christian Huygens, Max Planck and Albert Einstein.

+For us, in Unity, when we are Raycasting is like emitting a beam of light which bounces back to us with a bunch of super useful information about the world we are interacting with.

 # Raycasting in Unity: The Key to any sort of Interaction

 > When facing interaction everythig boills down to one thing: Colliding with something so the interaction can start happening.